 Making sure that these are, again, extra-long-form and full of resources will give your blog visitors a reason to trust you.
 That’s what makes you an authority in your industry.

 From that pillar content, you’re going to expand the knowledge.
-Each of those pillar articles have pieces of advice within them, and you’re going to go deeper on every one of them.
+Each of those pillar articles has pieces of advice within them, and you’re going to go deeper on every one of them.
 These specialty articles are going to make up the bulk of your blog content.

 Typically, your pillar content is going to be based around a much higher competition keyword.
 For example, let’s say I wrote a pillar piece called 101 Online Marketing Facts Every Small Business Owner Should Know.
 “Online Marketing” is a really competitive key phrase, so it’s going to be hard to get that ranked well.